 - Predictive maintenance.
 By acquiring a continuous stream of operational data from circuit breakers and environmental data from other facility systems, service teams can quantify real-time conditions affecting each breaker’s performance.
 This strategy has a number of benefits over the preventative method.
 Maintenance can be done only when it’s required, avoiding unnecessary shutdowns.
 Imminent failures can be anticipated, avoiding downtime.
 And Inventory can be reduced, with parts ordered on an on-demand basis.
 ARC Advisory Group summarizes this as a 50% reduction in maintenance costs, a 55% reduction in unexpected failures.
 However, this method requires an initial investment in a supporting diagnostic system.

 Clearly, preventative, condition-based maintenance can deliver greater facility uptime and savings.
-Fortunately, the supporting diagnostic tools required are now becoming available, in the form of smart breakers, new software analytic capabilities, and service options.
+Fortunately, the supporting diagnostic tools required are now becoming available.
+These include smart breakers such as the Masterpact™ MTZ series from Schneider Electric, new software analytic capabilities like those included in EcoStruxure™ Power Monitoring Expert, and service options.
 We’ll look more closely at these in my next post.